Sunday 9th July 2017 The Blessing of the Bells

 26th April 2017 The Clock Returns

-Cumbria Clock installed the new electrical winding mechanism this week and the clock is now work.
+Cumbria Clock installed the new electrical winding mechanism this week and the clock is now working.
 Here are photos of Terry Hill of Cumbria Clocks taking the hands off the clock face a few weeks ago.

 23rd March 2017 The Clock bell and Small bell both returned to the Minster.
 The clock bell was winched up into the bell chamber and the small bell was attached to the wall on a metal bracket to keep it safe.
+The bracket has been paid for by The Veneziana Fund, the charity provided by Pizza Express.

 3rd March and 30th March 2017 – remainder of the bells cast.